Plombo/vcromclaim/README.md

 * Can recreate a playable replica of the original ROM for SNES games where the original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.
+* Can extract most, but not all, of Space Harrier (Arcade).
 * Automatically extracts the built-in manuals in VC games.
 * Automatically extracts saves for all formats, except PC Engine / TurboGrafx16 / TurboGrafx CD.